jcwren/cc32xx_https_example/README.md

     Parity:         None
     Flow Control:   None

-* Run the example by pressing the reset button or by running debug session through your IDE.
+* Run the example by pressing the reset button or by running a debug session through your IDE.

 * The example then makes an HTTP GET call to "www.example.com" and prints